-As part of the Development team, Priscilla works with donors and corporations on partnerships and events.
-Priscilla has a Bachelor of Arts degree in Communications from Albertus Magnus College and a Master of Arts degree in Communications from Rhode Island College.
-Priscilla has always loved pets.
-When she saw all the hard work that goes into animal rescue after adopting two homeless cats in 1998, she became involved with the rescue group as a volunteer.
+As the Development Manager, Priscilla keeps supporters connected to, and engaged in, CHS’ mission, and grows CHS’ relationships in the community.
+Priscilla holds a Bachelor of Arts degree in Communications from Albertus Magnus College and a Master of Arts degree in Communications from Rhode Island College.
+Priscilla has always loved pets, and when she saw all the hard work that goes into animal rescue when adopting two pets in 1998, she started volunteering – and has never stopped.

-When Priscilla isn’t busy planning events, she enjoys hiking, visiting museums and volunteering for other causes close to her heart.
-Priscilla and her family enjoy the companionship of Simon and Nina, both CHS alumni.
+Priscilla enjoys hiking, visiting museums and volunteering for other causes close to her heart, with her family and pets Simon and Nina, both CHS alumni.

 Community Outreach Manager